 Dessa joined us from Annie Kelsey and was a wonderful member of the family.
 Unfortunately we lost her in a tragic accident in the backyard, and we miss her every day.
 Click here for Dessa’s page.

 Echo was born just 6 days after we lost Dessa.
 We were very lucky to once again get another wonderful WildAbout whippet.
 Read more about Echo.

 Fayde (WildAbout Fayde from Black)

 Fayde is our third WildAbout whippet and a cousin to Dessa.
-She has an awesome temperament and is a very good puppy.
+She is a super sweet girl.
 Read more about Fayde.

 Interested in a whippet?